markov-kernel/RAT-retrieval-augmented-thinking/python_files.md

     def from_dict(cls, data: Dict[str, Any]) -> 'ResearchContext':
         """
         Create a context instance from a dictionary.

-        Args:
-            data: Dictionary representation of a context

-        Returns:
-            New ResearchContext instance
         """
         context = cls(data["initial_question"])
         context.version = data["version"]